p4ulor/Object-Detector-App/README.md

 - [androidx.room](https://developer.android.com/jetpack/androidx/releases/room) -> For storage of more complex data-structures, like the achievements

 ## Setup Guide 🙌
-1. [Gradle JDK](https://www.jetbrains.com/help/idea/gradle-jvm-selection.html#jvm_settings) used: JetBrains Runtime (JBR) 17.0.10
+[Gradle JDK](https://www.jetbrains.com/help/idea/gradle-jvm-selection.html#jvm_settings) used: JetBrains Runtime (JBR) 17.0.10

-2. Getting API Keys 🔑
+1. Getting API Keys 🔑
     - Gemini API -> https://aistudio.google.com/app/apikey
     - There's a link to this in the app too
-3. Installing ⬇️
+2. Installing ⬇️
     - a) From .apk file: Download in [releases](https://github.com/p4ulor/Object-Detector-App/releases).
 Built with Github Actions
-    - b) With source code:
+    - b) From source code:
         - Connect your phone to the PC and run in a terminal at the root directory `./gradlew app:installDebug`
-        - Or `./gradlew assembleDebug` to build a debug version, which will output to `app/build/outputs/apk/debug`
+        - Or `./gradlew assembleDebug` to build a debug version, which will output an .apk file to `app/build/outputs/apk/debug`

 ## Tech use throughout the app (simplified)
 - More details in [docs](./docs)